nils-hamel/protected-digital-identity/README.md

     $ openssl rsautl -encrypt -inkey my_public.pem -pubin -in random-file -out random-file.enc

 wich produces the flie 'random-file.enc'.
-You then randomly choose one of my active email address - that I provided you - to send me the encrypted random file.
+You then randomly choose one of my active email address to send me the encrypted random file.

-Because its encrypted with my public key, my private key (my_private.pem) is the only one able to decrypt it, that I do using the command (UNIX-like) :
+Because its encrypted with my public key, my private key (my_private.pem) is the only one able to decrypt it.
+I then decrypt it using the command (UNIX-like) :

     $ openssl rsautl -decrypt -inkey my_private.pem -in random-file.enc -out random-file.dec